A Markov model for factorisation of iterated cubic polynomials

-For general polynomials, both heuristics and computational evidence indicate that any type can occur among the factors.
-One notable exception arises when there are colliding critical points; that is, if $f^l(\gamma_1) = f^l(\gamma_2)$, then the $l$th element of the type will always be an $s$.
-This case is not addressed here, as it has been studied in detail in \cite{benedetto2024arborealgaloisgroupscubic}.
+These equations typically admit multiple solutions.
+We call these possible solutions admissible types.
+In fact, both heuristic arguments and computational evidence suggest that all admissible states occur in practice.
+A notable exception arises when the critical points collide; that is, when $f^l(\gamma_1) = f^l(\gamma_2)$.
+In this case, the $l$-th element of the type is always an $s$.
+We do not address this situation here, as it has been studied in detail in \cite{benedetto2024arborealgaloisgroupscubic}.

-We observe that computational data suggest the model could be refined for certain polynomials.
-Some descendants may never occur for these polynomials.
-This phenomenon is not surprising, as a similar behaviour can be found in the quadratic case, as shown in \cite[Proposition 3.4]{citation-key} and \cite{goksel2013refined}.
-The model aligns with computational data for some families of PCF polynomials over $\mathbb{Q}(\sqrt{-3})$ with combined critical orbits of lengths one and two.
-These groups are those constructed in Sections \ref{3} and \ref{4}.
+We observe that computational data suggest that the model can be refined for certain polynomials.
+For these polynomials, admissible types may never occur.
+This phenomenon is not surprising, as similar behaviour appears in the quadratic case, as shown in \cite[Proposition 3.4]{citation-key} and \cite{goksel2013refined}.
+The model agrees with computational data for certain families of PCF polynomials over $\mathbb{Q}(\sqrt{-3})$ with combined critical orbits of lengths one and two.
+These are precisely the groups constructed in Sections \ref{3} and \ref{4}.

 We can now state our model using Lemma $\ref{Lemma 4.3}$ and Remark $\ref{remark 4.6}.$